fastapi/fastapi/docs/tutorial/dependencies/dependencies-with-yield.md

 Underneath, the `open("./somefile.txt")` returns an object that is a called a "Context Manager".

-When the `with` block finishes, it makes sure to close the file, even if there where exceptions.
+When the `with` block finishes, it makes sure to close the file, even if there were exceptions.

 When you create a dependency with `yield`, **FastAPI** will internally convert it to a context manager, and combine it with some other related tools.